ab41j1t4000/Project-Ordis/DOD.md

 An agent that only reacts is not “alive.”
 Autonomy gives Ordis the ability to *initiate*, not just respond.

+**Philosophical question reduced to engineering:**
+“Does a mind need free will?” → No. It just needs the ability to *start things by itself.*

 **How we’re doing it:**
 By giving Ordis its own repeating cycle of activity, so it naturally moves on its own.